Serendipity Holidays is expert in Halebeedu Tour Packages. One of the finest craftsmanship of temple design.

 The two Nandi each present before Hoysaleshwara and Shanthaleshwara is deliberately cut with extraordinary exactness and all the itemizing are worth inside the Nandi Mantapas.

-Subsequent to viewing the sanctuary both inside and outside, the best perspective on the sanctuary would be from the West Direction where one can get tremendous subtleties of the Wall pictures.
+Subsequent to viewing the Temple both inside and outside, the best perspective on the Temple would be from the West Direction where one can get tremendous subtleties of the Wall pictures.
 Additionally a view from Southern End gives you pleasant shot.

 Additionally an exhibition hall is available in the North East Direction, where one can discover great gathering of Hoysala Art, books are likewise sold identified with other Heritage destinations also.
 One can invest great measure of energy in this historical center for which you need to pay a little measure of extra charges.